-- Cottage bedrooms: you’ll find lots of cheerful color, including pastels, mid-tones, and white.
+- Cottage bedrooms: You’ll find lots of cheerful colors, including pastels, mid-tones, and white.
 What you generally won't find in cottage décor are darks, neon brights, metallics, or extensive use of neutral tones.

 - Tuscan-inspired bedrooms: This Mediterranean decorating style uses lots of sun-kissed earth tones, including terracotta, gold, olive green, brown, and brick red.
 You'll often find small touches of turquoise or bright blue used as an accent, but not as the primary color.

 - Contemporary or minimalist bedrooms: These modern retreats typically have a simple palette limited to neutrals or black, white, and gray.
 Shots of bright color in bedding, artwork, or other small accents are common.

 - Coastal style: Lots of blue, white, and sandy tan are hallmarks of the beach theme, along with shots of red, orange or green as accents.

 - Tropical style: Do you love the tropics?
 Then you’ll love a bedroom decorated in the cheerful colors of green, yellow, orange, blue, and salmon pink generally associated with this colorful style.

 Do you have a rug, artwork, or another accessory that you love?
 These are all fantastic inspirations for bedroom color schemes.
 If you have a favorite photo, painting, or accessory—a unique chair, wardrobe, window treatment, or lamp, for example—it will have colors, textures, and patterns you can use in your bedroom’s palette.
 This works especially well when choosing bedroom colors for a child’s bedroom; using their artwork will offer great color options as well as a wonderful way to showcase their masterpieces.